 Selected Undergraduate Art History Alumni:

-Catherine Huff ('17) was hired to work fulltime immediately upon graduation as Curatorial Assistant in American Art at the High Museum.
+Catherine Huff ('17) was hired to work fulltime immediately upon graduation as Assistant to the Curator of American Art at the High Museum.

 Nic Walter ('15) is a Visitor Engagement Specialist and Researcher at MoMA PS1 in New York City.

 Connor Hamm ('15) is a Masters' candidate in Art History at the Institute of Fine Art of New York University.

 Arrington Clark ('14) is an event coordinator for Sotheby's New York.

 Sarah Morris ('14) works for the International Rescue Committee in New York City.